github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/managing-tags.md

 {% note %}

-**Note**: You can only delete tags associated with unpushed commits.
+**Note**: You can only delete tags associated with commits that have not yet been pushed.

 {% endnote %}

 {% data reusables.desktop.history-tab %}
 {% data reusables.desktop.delete-tag %}